thebushschool/cpjava/lessons/minilesson/code2.md

 }

 function sayHello() {
-  // SAY HELLO TO YOUR FRIENDS - MODIFY TEXT BELOW!!
+  // SAY HELLO TO YOUR FRIENDS - MODIFY TEXT TO INCLUDE YOUR NAME BELOW!!
   // use input parameters: quoted text, x, y loc in pixels fill("black");
   text("Hello friends!", 250, 30);